HeavenlyYashka/AWS_EndToEnd_Project-1/Instructions.md

       -- Open site and register by pressing "Giddy Up!"
       -- Verify email
-      -- Sign In (Should recieve a "Successfully Authenticated" message)
+      -- Sign In (Should recieve a "Successfully Authenticated" message) ++ An auth token will be provided in this message.
+Copy and store this value

 ### 5. A way to do ride sharing functionality
     Implement ride share functionality with DynamoDB